please-build/please-rules/README.md

 ## Pleasings
 The legacy way to extend Please was through the Pleasings repository.
-These rules can still be found [here](https://github.com/thought-machine/pleasings), however will be migreated to plugins as they mature.
+These rules can still be found [here](https://github.com/thought-machine/pleasings), however will be migrated to plugins as they mature.

 ## Languages